 a.
 On Form 3800, enter the name and complete address of the person or firm to whom the mail is addressed.

 b.
-If a return receipt is requested, check the block on the mailing receipt to show the fee.
-Near the Certified Mail endorsement on the address side, add the endorsement “Return Receipt Requested.�?
-Enter the Certified Mail number on the return receipt card, address it to himself or herself, and attach it to the back of a small envelope or on the front of a package or large envelope, if the card does not cover the address.
-Enter the name and delivery address on the reverse of the return receipt to show where the receipt is to be sent.
+If a return receipt is requested, enter the fee on the mailing receipt.
+Endorse the mail, near the Certified Mail endorsement on the address side of the mailpiece, “Return Receipt Requested.�?
+Enter the Certified Mail number on the return receipt card and address it to the intended recipient on the reverse of the return receipt to show where the receipt is to be sent (this does not have to match the sender’s name and return address on the mailpiece).
+Attach it on the front of a package or large envelope (or to the back of a small envelope) so the card does not cover the address.
 When a return receipt is requested, the sender’s name and complete delivery address is required on the mailpiece.
-The name and delivery address entered on the reverse of the return receipt do not have to match the sender’s name and return address on the mailpiece.

 c.
 Affix to the envelope enough postage to pay for the Certified Mail fee, the class of mail used, and any additional extra service fees when applicable.

 d.
-If a postmarked sender’s receipt is requested, attach the Certified Mail sticker to the address side of the article and present the article and the completed receipt to the USPS employee, who then round-dates the receipt to show when the article was accepted.
-If asked to do so, the USPS employee also shows on the receipt the time the article was accepted.
-Otherwise, attach the “Certified Mail�? sticker to the address side of the article, detach the receipt, and mail the article.
-Mark the receipt to show the date.
+If a postmarked sender’s receipt is requested, attach the Form 3800 with the completed receipt to the address side of the article and present the article to the USPS employee, who then round-dates the receipt (and receipts the time, if requested) to show when the article was accepted.
+Otherwise, attach the “Certified Mail�? sticker to the address side of the article, detach the receipt, mark the receipt to show the date, and mail the article.